denizhanoter/ValheimMods/ToggleBowDrawMod/Yeni klasör/README.md

 ## Compatibility
     - This mod is compatible with most Valheim mods, but if any mod modifies the bow's behavior or uses similar methods for drawing the bow, there may be conflicts.
     - Works with BepInEx mod framework.

-## Known Issues
-- The toggle mode may occasionally desync if you switch weapons rapidly.
-Press the toggle key again to reset the bow draw state.
-- If you encounter any issues or bugs, please report them on the mod's NexusMods or Thunderstore page.

-## Changelog
-### v1.0.0
-- Initial release of Toggle Bow Draw Mod.
-- Allows toggling of the bow draw action via a key press.
-- Added stamina and eitr management while drawing the bow.

-## Support
-If you encounter any problems or have suggestions for improvements, feel free to reach out on the NexusMods or Thunderstore page for this mod.
-Feedback is always welcome!